-The TAC will also review beta-testing plans for the Credentialing Registry and Credential Directory App.
+The TAC also reviews beta-testing plans for the Credentialing Registry and Credential Directory App.

-The committee, at this time, is not a W3C or ANSI standards committee but will follow similar tenants such as transparency and consensus.
-All committee members will have input to impact the metadata infrastructure, the Credential Registry and Directory app design, and pilot.
+The committee, at this time, is not a W3C or ANSI standards committee but follows similar tenants such as transparency and consensus.
+All committee members have input to impact the metadata infrastructure, the Credential Registry and Directory app design, and pilot.

 The metadata recommendations are guided by Stuart Sutton, DCMI Managing Director, and Associate Professor Emeritus, Information School, University of Washington.
 Final decisions on the metadata recommendations are made by the Credential Engine leadership.

 Using W3C Linked Data Principles and 5-Star Linked Data Rating System

 The TAC conducts its work based on the W3C Linked Data specifications and best practices guiding principles and 5-Star Rating System for realizing the vision of open linked data to improve transparency and coherence in the credentialing marketplace.
 The guiding principles are: